Main Content

 The model vdp.

-Add port value labels so you can see the signal values as you step through the simulation.
 Click an empty area in the upper left of the canvas and drag to select everything in the block diagram.
 Then, on the Debug tab, in the Tools section, in the Port Values button group, click Show port value label on selected signal .
-The port value labels show no data yet until the first forward step in simulation after you add the port value labels.
+After you add the port value labels, each signal shows no data yet until the simulation advances to a point that provides a new value to the port value label.

 The model vdp with port value labels on all signals.

-When you want to run a simulation one step at a time from the beginning, you can start the simulation by clicking Step Forward.
-In the Simulink Toolstrip, on the Simulation tab, click Step Forward to start a simulation of the model vdp.
-The simulation starts and pauses just after calculating the output values for the first simulation time and before stepping to the next simulation time.
+To start a simulation of the model vdp, in the Simulink Toolstrip, on the Simulation tab, click Step Forward.
+The simulation starts and pauses after calculating values for the first time step in the simulation, which corresponds to the simulation start time.

 The model vdp with port value labels on all signals.
 The port value labels display the current signal values.